 Have you ever thought about working towards a degree, but decided against it as you are already in employment or volunteering and don’t want to give that up?
-Our Professional Studies Foundation Degree is designed for you if you are working and supporting children in primary, secondary and special schools, or learners in further education colleges.
+Our FdA Professional Studies (Education) course is designed for you if you are working and supporting children in primary, secondary, special schools or learners in a further education college.

 |Academic School:||School of Social Sciences|

 |Awarding Institution:||Bishop Grosseteste University|

 Typically, a minimum of one year’s experience in practice with a minimum of two days a week (minimum of 12 hours per week accumulating to 360 hours per year of study in a relevant role, either as an employee or a volunteer).
 In exceptional cases, it might be appropriate to recruit students directly from a Level 3 apprenticeship or another course in which it can be demonstrated that there is a significant element of professional practice.
 In such a case, this decision will be based on and the suitability of the applicant:

 – Typically a Level 3 Diploma, NVQs, access to HE programmes, subject/vocational qualifications;

 – Written support from the head teacher/workplace manager in which the applicant works or volunteers.

 In accordance with University conditions, students are entitled to apply for Accredited Prior Learning, AP(C)L, based on relevant credit at another HE institution or credit Awarded for Experiential Learning, (AP(E)L).

 Many of the students on this course are employed as Teaching Assistants in schools, working alongside a qualified teacher.
 They support formal learning opportunities for children and young people and may often take whole classes for sessions, or work with children who have a particular need.
 This Foundation Degree qualification is often seen as a step towards becoming a teacher, progressing in your role as a Teaching Assistant and extending your opportunities to become more senior within this sector.
 This pathway has a number of progression routes to enable you to achieve your goals.